Here’s how to set your phone to automatically answer calls:

 The MotoAnswer app is able to configure how you want to answer calls.

 This allows for more flexibility when you want your auto-answer function to be more controlled.
-It also has other features such as.

 - Headphone, Bluetooth or Speaker which allows you to control how your phone answers calls.
 This is especially effective when you go from your car into a building.
 You want to be able to hit the app and switch without needing to go into the phone settings.